The Regis School of the Sacred Heart: Academics

 The academics is based on the same core subjects throughout a student's tenure at Regis.
 This is more strongly influenced with specific educational programs that are used through textbooks.
 Specific programs provide a strong base of knowledge for Regis students.
 Many teachers also try to provide their own form of a structured and well-managed curriculum for their own subject.
 As of 1993 all students are required to take Catholic religion classes and attend Catholic religious services.
 Non-Catholic students take the classes as a form of academic education.
-In late January 2012, Regis students were also highly recognized at the St. Pius Academic Rally.
-The participating students won four gold medals, four silver medals, two bronze medals, and four Honorable Mentions.

-In 2013, Regis once again participated in the Academic Rally, this time winning five gold, five silver, three bronze medals, and nine honorable mentions.

-Regis students also participated in the Strake Prep Bowl in January 2013, where they placed third in the competition.
-In 2017, the Regis Math Club team participated in the St. Agnes Math Competition, winning the competition for the third time in a row.

 Athletics

 Kindergarten and lower school athletics are organized and coached by parent volunteers.
 The boys play soccer in the fall, basketball in the winter, and baseball in the spring.

 Middle school athletics are organized and coached by Gary Holub, the school's athletic director.
 Through tryouts, boys may be selected to junior varsity and varsity teams.
 Middle school students also play soccer and basketball, but substitute rugby for baseball.

 Additional fees, for referees, uniforms, and league fees are required for each team a student joins.
 The Knights play in the Southwest conference of the Greater Houston Catholic Sports Association.
-The Regis Varsity Basketball Team won the 2008 Greater Houston Catholic Athletic Association by defeating the St. Laurence Saints at Strake Jesuit’s gymnasium with a score of 70-68.

-In the 2011 season, the Regis Knights placed third in soccer in the GHCAA tournament.
-In January 2012, the Regis Knights Varsity basketball team also placed third in its respective tournament by defeating St. Elizabeth Ann Seton.
-Later that season, the Varsity team won third place overall in the GHCAA playoffs with a victory over Sacred Heart Conroe.

-In the 2012-13 school year, the Regis soccer team played in the championship game, where they were defeated by John Paul II, claiming Second Place.

-The Regis Basketball team started off the season winning First Place in the annual St. Thomas High School tournament, defeating Trafton by one point.

-In the 2016-2017 Soccer season the Knights beat St. Martha Catholic school in the championship final.
-They won 1-0.